wcjohnchen/capstoneProject2/README.md

 ## Exploratory Data Analysis

-The dataset contains 15,474 house entries and corresponding images.
+The dataset contains 15,474 housing entries and corresponding images.
 A list of features in the dataset includes:
 1. Image ID
 2. Street
 3. City